 Carefully read the sections on Safety Notes and Heat Dissipation and check the product fits your needs.
-Mount the controller as described in the section on Mechanical fixing.
+Mount the controller using a DIN rail as described in the section on Mechanical fixing.

 Connect the controller as in the section on Connections.
 When the controller powers up it should show the PWR LED lit with a stable green colour and the RUN LED lit with a flashing green colour.